error-reporter/error-reporter.github.io/README.md

 #### Circled PacMan Icon

 Icon made by Ilya Ig.
 Petrov in Inkscape and Gimp editors.
+Ilya grants this work to Public Domain, contact him for details.